lubojr/naucse.python.cz/lessons/beginners-en/install-editor/_base.md

 ## Indentation practice

-As we already mentioned it's important in Python by how much spaces is line indented.
+It's important in Python by how much spaces a line is indented.
 So we will have to learn to quickly indent block of text.

 First of all copy following text into your editor.